dig-Eds-cat/digEds_cat/README.md

 ### healh_check

-The [Quality of Data repo](https://github.com/dig-Eds-cat/qod) provides an worklow checking if the URLs in the Catalogue are currently available.
+The [Quality of Data repo](https://github.com/dig-Eds-cat/qod) provides an workflow checking if the URLs in the Catalogue are currently available.
 By running
 ```shell
 python scripts/health_check.py
 ```